rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

 ## Standard library dependencies

-First and foremost, one will now be able to explicitly depend on the standard library, e.g. with `std = { version = "1.10", stdlib = true }`.
+First and foremost, one will now be able to explicitly depend on standard library crates, e.g. with `std = { version = "1.10", stdlib = true }`.
-From the users's perspective, `stdlib = true` simply indicates that the depended on crate is from the standard library.
+From the users's perspective, `stdlib = true` simply indicates that the depended-on crate is from the standard library.
 The version for stdlib crates comes from the version of Rust their interfaces are defined in.
 A version requirement must be specified.
 The full breadth of options available with our existing dependencies, e.g. features and overrides, will be supported.